alexjvr1/VelocityUCL/README.md

 #### Rename samples

 We don't need the really long names given to the samples by the sequencing facilities.
 We'll rename samples before proceeding further:

+There is a native rename on linux, but see [above](https://github.com/alexjvr1/VelocityUCL#note-on-renaming-files) on how to use the perl rename as shown below.

+Change the substitution names as needed.

 Museum
 ```